thanneken/TheologicalQuestions/README.md

-/Theological Questions/ is an Open Educational Resource (free textbook) that originates from St. Mary’s University in San Antonio.
-There it is used in the first of two required core courses.
+*Theological Questions* is an Open Educational Resource (free textbook) that originates from St. Mary’s University in San Antonio.
+There it is used in the first of two required core theology courses.
 It is designed to give a broad historical overview of theological questions from the perspective of the Catholic tradition.
 It seeks to represent fairly a variety of questions and answers within and beyond the Catholic tradition.
 It is free to use and modify (see below).

 # How do I read it?
-/Theological Questions/ is available in formats for web, Kindle, and virtual paper (PDF).
+*Theological Questions* is available in formats for web, Kindle, and virtual paper (PDF).
 Just remember that citing by page will not be meaningful to readers using other formats.
 The section numbers are standard across formats.
 Enjoy!